 - They have a geographical connection to the jurisdiction (e.g. New South Wales)

-After this, de facto rights in property settlements mirror the rights of couples who were married.
+After this, de facto rights in property settlements mirror the rights of married couples.

-The separating de facto couple will go through the same procedure as any divorcing couple.
+The separating de facto couple will undergo the same procedure as any divorcing couple.

 Mediation will be required before the case can proceed to court.

 Here, the couple may be able to work out a solution by agreement between them.